uthpalaherath/uthpalaherath.github.io/_pages/about.md

 To further pursue my research interests, I returned to the United States for graduate studies, earning my Ph.D. in Computational Condensed Matter Physics at West Virginia University under the mentorship of [Dr. Aldo Romero](https://aldoromero.sandbox.wvu.edu).
 During this time, I had the opportunity to explore the fascinating intersection of physics, engineering, chemistry, and computer science.
 As a graduate student, I was an active member in the Physics and Astronomy Graduate Student Organization (PAGSO) and contributed to physics outreach programs to enhance public literacy in science across West Virginia.

 At Duke University, I continued to contribute to advancements in materials science, collaborating with a diverse team of researchers from around the world.
-I completed my postdoc in the Department of Mechanical Engineering and Materials Science (MEMS) where I worked in [Dr. Volker Blum's](https://aims.pratt.duke.edu) research group, focusing on the development and application of computational methods and frameworks to design, discover and characterize materials for semiconductor and energy applications.
-Beyond research, I served on the council of the [Duke University Postdoctoral Association (DUPA)](https://dukepostdocs.org) where I organized and led events that bring postdocs from different backgrounds together fostering interdisciplinary research collaborations while addressing their needs and celebrating their accomplishments.
+I completed my postdoctoral research in the [Ab-Initio Materials Simulations (AIMS)](https://aims.pratt.duke.edu) lab, focusing on the development and application of computational methods to design and characterize materials for semiconductor and energy applications.
+Beyond research, I served on the council of the [Duke University Postdoctoral Association (DUPA)](https://dukepostdocs.org) where I organized and led events that brought postdocs from different backgrounds together fostering interdisciplinary research collaborations.
+I was also part of the 2025 Duke [Emerging Leaders Institute](https://gradschool.duke.edu/professional-development/programs/emerging-leaders-institute/) cohort where I had the opportunity to strengthen my leadership skills and connect with other emerging leaders across Duke University.

-In my current position as a Sr. Engagement Specialist with [Duke Research Computing](https://oit.duke.edu/service/research-computing), I help teams across disciplines within the Duke community and greater [North Carolina](http://ncshare.org) harness research computing to turn bold ideas into scalable, high-impact results.
+In my current position as a Sr. Engagement Specialist with [Duke Research Computing](https://oit.duke.edu/service/research-computing), I work with researchers and educators across the Duke community and throughout [North Carolina](http://ncshare.org) to advance discovery through collaboration, innovation, and computational expertise.

 ## Life beyond academia